 Also this week:

-*The village Zoning Board of Appeals will meet at 7 p.m.
-Wednesday in the municipal center.
+• The Boston Planning Board will meet at 7 p.m.
+Wednesday in Town Hall, 8500 Boston State Road.

 Also this week: